 The crisis in Federal Government succession planning

 Never in recent history has the need for outstanding government leaders been more acute than it is today.
-This paper assesses the state of succession planning within the Federal Government, survey best practices and indentifies areas for improvement.
+This paper assesses the state of succession planning within the Federal Government, survey best practices and identifies areas for improvement.

 Insights and Trends: